droongma/Indoor-Positioning/README.md

 ## Introduction
 This repository is the result of 'Indoor Positioning Using WIFI Fingerprint' project.

-**The goal of this project is predict user's current location using WIFI fingerprint information.
+**The goal of this project is to predict user's current location using WIFI fingerprint information.
 The project consists of three stages:**

-**1. Collecting WIFI fingerprint(BSSID and RSSI) data using collector**
+**1. To make dataset, Collect WIFI fingerprint(BSSID and RSSI) data using collector**
 **2. Create deep learning model to predict location using data from stage 1**
 **3. Create Android app to provide indoor positioning service**